Skip to main content

 Current % — Where the contract stands right now versus the alerted price.

 Status — A live read on the alert's thesis health (Working, At Risk, Opportunity Zone, etc.).
+The same Status appears in Options and Stock view.

 Pending / "Awaiting bid" — Tracking hasn't started because the alerted price hasn't traded yet.